 - 1. Come to class prepared for the scheduled subject or activities. - 2.
-Behave in a manner that does not interrupt classroom or laboratory activities. - Examples of disruptive behavior include frequent tardiness, leaving early, private conversations during class, and inappropriate or offensive behavior or language.

-3. Electronic devices i.e. cellular phones, tablets, laptops, smart watches, radios, and other electronic devices such as two-way pagers must be off during classroom and laboratory activities, except during supervised use for FISDAP data entry and as approved or directed by your instructor.

-- 1st Infraction

-- Written Warning
+Behave in a manner that does not interrupt classroom or laboratory activities. - Examples of disruptive behavior include frequent tardiness, leaving early, private conversations during class, and inappropriate or offensive behavior or language. - 3.
+Electronic devices i.e. cellular phones, tablets, laptops, smart watches, radios, and other electronic devices such as two-way pagers must be off during classroom and laboratory activities, except during supervised use for classroom activities as approved or directed by your instructor. - 1st Infraction - Written Warning

-- 2nd Infraction
+2nd Infraction

-- Written documentation and counseling will be completed.
+• Written documentation and counseling will be completed.
 If the infraction form is not signed and completed by next assigned class, it will count as an absence.

-- 3rd Infraction
+• 3rd Infraction

-- Five (5) points will be deducted from the overall final grade of the class the student was infracted.